 We offer one on one therapy sessions where you will discuss your thoughts and feelings with a trained member of staff.
 During these sessions you will also undergo a psychiatric assessment and if antidepressant medications are required, the correct type of antidepressant can be prescribed.

-Nova Recovery are also passionate advocates for Dialectical Behavioural Therapy, also known as DBT.
-DBT is a third wave mindfulness treatment that is widely recognised to help those suffering from a variety of psychological disorders or addictions.
-Our team has found it to work very well with other talking therapies and 12 step programmes.
+Nova Recovery are also passionate advocates for Cognitive Behavioural Therapy, also known as CBT.
+CBT is a third wave mindfulness treatment that is widely recognised to help those suffering from a variety of psychological disorders or addictions.
+Our team has found it to work very well with other talking therapies.

-Dialectical Behavioural Therapy (DBT) improves your motivation, decreases negative or destructive behaviours.
-We have seen lots of evidence that DBT is beneficial with helping people recover from depression and addictions, especially when used alongside 12-step models of recovery.
+Cognitive behavioural therapy (CBT) aims to help you deal with overwhelming problems in a more positive way by breaking them down into smaller parts.
+We have seen lots of evidence that CBT is beneficial with helping people recover from depression and addictions, especially when used alongside 12-step models of recovery.

 We also have an extensive range of addiction treatments if you require help with any unhealthy coping mechanisms you may have developed through your struggles with depression.